This document revisits the basic concepts of Open as App, introduces the architecture of the overall system and elaborates on security concerns.

 Open as App integrates with any on-premises servers offering files via the HTTP protocol.
 On-premises files can be secured using basic authentication, NTLM or OAuth.
 Advanced authentication techniques like Kerberos are in the development pipeline.

 User register with Open as App by providing their email address and a password of their choice.
-Passwords are combined with a 64-bit salt and stored as hashes derived with PBKDF2 using at least 10,000 iterations as recommended by NIST.
+Passwords are combined with a salt of at least 64-bit and stored as hashes derived with PBKDF2 using at least 10,000 iterations as recommended by NIST.

 Users are required to confirm the possession of the email address they registered with before being able to use all features of Open as App.
 Users can start testing and creating apps without confirmation but are required to confirm their email address before being able to accept any invitations in order to prevent illegitimate access to shared apps.